gabrielbaltazar/m4d/Docs/CLASSES_REFERENCE.md

 ### Class Reference ###

 Below are all project classes.
 Most are very simple, following the principle of **"Single Responsibility"**, which explains the number of classes below.
 However, for some cases, a class has more than one responsibility.
-These are the front-end classes for the user, which make migration functionalities easier and faster.
+These are the front-end classes for the user, which make migration functionalities easier and faster to learn.

 **[TDefaultInstanceOfMigrationsSerializerCreator](Classes/TDefaultInstanceOfMigrationsSerializerCreator.md)**
 >Responsability: Get the default instance of migration´s serializer object